tempelaar-team/qclab-dev/docs/user_guide/algorithm_dev.rst

 on making changes to existing algorithms.

 Before we proceed, let's discuss the structure of an algorithm in QC Lab.
-An algorithm in QC Lab is a Python class that inherits from the `Algorithm` class in the `qc_lab.algorithm` module.
-The built-in algorithms are found in the `qc_lab.algorithms` module and presently contain `qc_lab.algorithms.MeanField` and `qc_lab.algorithms.FewestSwitchesSurfaceHopping`.
+An algorithm in QC Lab is a Python class that inherits from the `Algorithm` class in the `qclab.algorithm` module.
+The built-in algorithms are found in the `qclab.algorithms` module and presently contain `qclab.algorithms.MeanField` and `qclab.algorithms.FewestSwitchesSurfaceHopping`.

-We can start by importing the `MeanField` algorithm from the `qc_lab.algorithms` module:
+We can start by importing the `MeanField` algorithm from the `qclab.algorithms` module:

 .. code-block:: python

-    from qc_lab.algorithms import MeanField
+    from qclab.algorithms import MeanField

 Each algorithm consists of three lists of functions which are referred to as "recipes", the functions themselves are